SimonWaters/security-headers/readme.txt

 Corrected plugins name from "HTTP Headers" to "Security Header" (thanks Jamie)

+Removed trailing semi-colon from X-XSS-Protection (it worked but not needed)

 = 0.8 =

 Add headers to admin section of WordPress